-Pursuant to Section 4.46 the EP&A Act 1979, this development application is integrated development and requires referral to the RFS.
+Pursuant to Section 4.46 the EP&A Act 1979, this development application is not integrated development.

 5.3 Regional Environmental Plan and Maitland Strategies

 Hunter Regional Plan 2041

 The Hunter Regional Plan 2041 aims to provide a strategic approach to provide greater housing diversity and affordability.
 The Plan includes a preference for infill development rather than greenfield development.
 Infill housing also contributes to 15 minute neighbourhoods.